Skip to main content

 Palliative treatment

 At some point, it may become clear that further treatment, even in clinical trials, is extremely unlikely to cure the leukemia.
-At that time, the focus of treatment may shift to controlling the leukemia and its symptoms for as long as possible, rather than trying to cure it.
+At this time, the focus of treatment may shift to controlling the leukemia and its symptoms for as long as possible, rather than trying to cure it.
 This may be called palliative treatment or supportive care.
 For example, the doctor may advise less intensive chemo to try to slow the leukemia growth instead of trying to cure it.

 As the leukemia grows in the bone marrow it may cause pain.
 It's important that you be as comfortable as possible.
 Treatments that may be helpful include radiation and appropriate pain-relieving medicines.
 If medicines such as aspirin and ibuprofen don’t help with the pain, stronger opioid medicines such as morphine are likely to be helpful.

 Other common symptoms from leukemia are low blood counts and fatigue.
-Medicines or blood transfusions may be needed to help correct these problems.
+Medicines or blood transfusions may be needed to help with these problems.
 Nausea and loss of appetite can be treated with medicines and high-calorie food supplements.
 Infections that occur may be treated with antibiotics.

 The American Cancer Society medical and editorial content team

-Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.
+Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as editors and translators with extensive experience in medical writing.

 Appelbaum FR.
 Chapter 98: Acute Leukemias in Adults.
 In: Niederhuber JE, Armitage JO, Dorshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 5th ed.
 Philadelphia, Pa.
 Elsevier: 2014.